-- Planning permission and building regulations apply if you are considering starting a business offering serviced or self-catering accommodation, if you plan to convert, extend or make structural alterations to an existing property or construct a new building.
+- Planning permission and building regulations apply if you are considering starting a business, if you plan to convert, extend or make structural alterations to an existing property or construct a new building.

 - Contact the planning department of your local authority for advice on planning permission.

 - Asbestos can be found in buildings and can pose a serious health risk.
 You must identify whether the building contains asbestos, keep an up-to-date record of the location and condition of asbestos-containing materials, assess any risk, and prepare a plan to manage that risk.

 Note: the Government is currently undertaking a fundamental review of planning legislation in England, aimed at streamlining and modernising the planning process.
 This review covers plan-making, development management, development contributions and other related policy proposals.